Southern Residents Killer Whales

 J-Pod is sighted throughout the winter period, with K and L-Pod being spotted well off the west coast of Vancouver Island and as far south as Monterey, California.
-According to the Centre for Whale Research, as of December 2010, there are 86 individual whales amongst the three family Pods.
+According to the Centre for Whale Research, as of July 2013, there are 82 individual whales amongst the three family pods.

 · J-Pod currently has 26 whales

 · K-Pod currently has 19 whales

 Diet & Feeding

 The prey mainly consists of salmon and local research has concluded that Chinook salmon is by far the most abundant in stomach content which is believed to be due to their availability year round and high lipid content.

 Their feeding strategies are amazing, as they tend to work with one another and share the food amongst the rest of the pod.
 To locate prey, they use their echolocation – an advanced internal sonar system, which is a series of clicks.